pascal-lab/Tai-e/docs/development-guide.md

 To develop a new analysis and make it available in Tai-e, you need to finish following two steps.

 ### 1. Develop the analysis
-Depending on if the analysis is intra- or inter-procedural, the analysis class should extends either [IntraproceduralAnalysis](../src/main/java/pascal/taie/analysis//IntraproceduralAnalysis.java) or [InterproceduralAnalysis](../src/main/java/pascal/taie/analysis//InterproceduralAnalysis.java).
+Depending on if the analysis runs on method-, class- or program-level, the analysis class should extends either [MethodAnalysis](../src/main/java/pascal/taie/analysis/MethodAnalysis.java), [ClassAnalysis](../src/main/java/pascal/taie/analysis/ClassAnalysis.java) or [ProgramAnalysis](../src/main/java/pascal/taie/analysis/ProgramAnalysis.java).

-In [IntraproceduralAnalysis](../src/main/java/pascal/taie/analysis//IntraproceduralAnalysis.java), you need to implement the analysis logic in method `analyze(IR)`, which at each time takes the IR of a method as input.
+In [MethodAnalysis](../src/main/java/pascal/taie/analysis/MethodAnalysis.java), you need to implement the analysis logic in method `analyze(IR)`, which at each time takes the IR of a method as input.

+In [ClassAnalysis](../src/main/java/pascal/taie/analysis/ClassAnalysis.java), you need to implement the analysis logic in method `analyze(JClass)`, which at each time takes a class as input.

-In [InterproceduralAnalysis](../src/main/java/pascal/taie/analysis//InterproceduralAnalysis.java), you need to implement the analysis logic in method `analyze()`.
+In [ProgramAnalysis](../src/main/java/pascal/taie/analysis/ProgramAnalysis.java), you need to implement the analysis logic in method `analyze()`.
 Inter-procedural analyses typically require whole-program information, which can be accessed by the static methods of [World](../src/main/java/pascal/taie/World.java), thus we do not pass argument to the `analyze()` method.

 Below we provide some tips which may be useful for developing new analysis.